romosborne/lag-free-contra-calling/README.md

    - Can you switch between scenes?
    - Can you be heard in both scenes?
    - Can the band's stream be heard in the Caller+Band scene?
+      - If not, this may indicate an extra DesktopAudio source that isn't set up.
+Go to `File > Settings > Audio` and set all DesktopAudio sources to DefaultDevice.
+Make sure that they're all set to `Monitor and Output` in `Edit > Advanced Audio Properties`
    - Are you balanced with the band?
       - Change the levels of `Desktop Audio` and `CallerMic` in the OBS audio mixer
+      - If these levels aren't high enough open the `Edit > Advanced Audio Properties` and set the volumes to +10dB and try again

 ###### Notes
 - There is no real way to communicate with the band in this setup.
 I suggest you agree a set number of times through